ContainerSolutions/registry-tooling/README.md

 Whilst there is an existing [cluster addon to start a registry](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/registry), it suffers from several flaws:

  - Most importantly, it does not use TLS.
-This means all transfers are unencrypted
+This means all transfers are unencrypted.
- - Each node has to run an instance of haproxy (the kube-registry-proxy image),
+ - Each node has to run an instance of haproxy (the kube-registry-proxy image).
- - Setting up localhost access requires setting up kubectl to do port forwarding
+ - Setting up localhost access requires setting up kubectl to do port forwarding.

 Using this script will:

- - Install a registry on the current cluster with a self-signed certificate
+ - Install a registry on the current cluster with a self-signed certificate.
- - Configure all nodes to access the registry via TLS
+ - Configure all nodes to access the registry via TLS.
- - Configure the local machine to access the registry via TLS
+ - Configure the local machine to access the registry via TLS.
- - Use NodePorts to avoid the need to run haproxy
+ - Use NodePorts to avoid the need to run haproxy.

 It will not currently configure a storage backend; please take a look at the config files to see how to do this.

-The script has been tested with minikube and GCE clusters.
+The script has been tested with [minikube](https://github.com/kubernetes/minikube) and GCE clusters.

 WARNING: This will do funky stuff like edit /etc/hosts.
 It will warn before doing this, but please be aware that it could break things.
 If you want to get a